rdiez/Tools/Background/README.txt

  --compress-log          Compresses the log file.
 Log files tend to be very repetitive
                          and compress very well.
 Note that Cygwin has issues with FIFOs as of feb 2019, so this option will probably hang on Cygwin.
+ --memory-limit=x        Passed as --property=MemoryLimit=x to systemd-run.
+                         Use suffix K, M, G or T for units KiB, MiB, GiB and TiB.
+                         You can set a default with environment variable BACKGROUND_SH_MEMORY_LIMIT.
+                         Special value 'infinity' cancels the default limit.
+                         Only available when using the 'systemd-run' LOW_PRIORITY_METHOD.
+                         See further below for more information.
  --no-prio               Do not change the child process priority.

 Environment variables: